paepckehh/gitkeys/README.md

 [...]
 ```

-# Do you have a existing keys file that you want to update?
+## Do you have a existing keys file that you want to update?

 ``` Shell
 GITSTORE="/usr/store/git" gitkeys fetch
 [...]
 ```

-# Do you have a existing keys file that you want to integ check, verify, clean-rewrite only?
+## Do you have a existing keys file that you want to integ check, verify, clean-rewrite only?

 ``` Shell
 GITSTORE="/usr/store/git" gitkeys
 [...]
 ```

-# Behind a (corp|security) proxy?
+## Behind a (corp|security) proxy?

 ``` Shell
 HTTPS_PROXY="proxy.bigCorp.local" SSL_CERT_FILE="/etc/ssl/bigCorpProxy.pem" GITSTORE="/usr/store/git" gitkeys fetch
  [...]
 ```

+# CONTRIBUTION

+Yes, Please!
+PRs Welcome!